Regular Giving

 Leaving a gift in your will

-Would you consider leaving a legacy to the church in your will?
-It is a way of thanking God for all you have shared with us here and a lasting contribution to the church’s heritage.
+Would you consider leaving a legacy to the Church in your will?
+It is a way of thanking God for all you have shared with us here and a lasting contribution to the Church’s heritage.

-Download Legacy Guide
+Download Our Legacy Guide

 Let Us Pray